 If you are a workshop or online course leader for science education professional development, you can have free access to Pivot Interactives for you and your participants.
 This includes Advanced Placement Summer Institutes (APSIs), Modeling Instruction workshops, and STEMteachers workshops.

 To begin, sign up for free access, and also let us know (using the chat bubble at the lower right) that you need your access for your summer courses.
 We'll extend your access through the end of August at no charge.
-If you already use Pivot Interactives for your teaching, we can extend your access through summer, or you can create a new account specifically for your workshops.
+If you already use Pivot Interactives for your teaching, we can extend your access through the summer, or you can create a new account specifically for your workshops.

 If you haven't used Pivot Interactives before, you may want to start with our Getting Started guide.